Samizo-AITL/Edusemi-Plus/archive/in1996/thinfilm_microreactor.md

 - To suppress such losses, **high-resistivity silicon substrates (10–100 Ω·cm)** are adopted:
   - ~10 Ω·cm is compatible with standard P-type CMOS processes,
   - Beyond 100 Ω·cm, **PN junction inversion and leakage risks increase**, limiting further resistivity scaling.
-- The **principles of minimizing eddy current loss by material and structural optimization**, as explored in the thin-film reactor study, directly correlate with **modern RF SoC inductor design strategies**.
+- The **principles of minimizing eddy current loss by material and structural optimization**, as explored in the thin-film reactor study, directly correlate with **modern RF SoC inductor design

 ---